 Hwangab (환갑) – 60th birthday celebration.
 Life wasn’t easy in Korea, and making it to 60 was kind of a big deal.
 This celebration is still very important even though life expectancy is higher than 60.
 Children are supposed to give their parents fancy gifts or a swanky dinner at a 5-star hotel.

 Weddings (결혼) – in the past, weddings lasted 3 days.
 But during the period of economic growth, Park Chung-hee limited them to a brief celebration to reduce waste.
 Now, weddings tend to last a few hours, buffet reception included.
-I’ve been to ones where people left early to eat and watched the ceremony live on CCTV.
-But, some traditions like hahm are still going strong.
+I’ve been to ones where people left early to eat and watch the ceremony live on CCTV.

 Ancestral rites (제사 or 제례) – according to traditional Korean beliefs, a person’s spirit visits their house to eat 제사상 on the anniversary of their death.
 The deceased are still considered part of the family for a few generations.